UPPAALModelChecker/docs.uppaal.org/content/language-reference/requirements-specification/_index.md

 `minE(cost) [<=10] { i, j } -> { d, f } : <> goal`
 : learns a strategy that minimizes the expected `cost` expression within `10` time units or when `goal` predicate becomes true.
 Where only the expressions `i`, `j`, `d` and `f` are observable.
 The `{..} -> {..}` syntax controls what is observable.
 On one hand, by observing only a partial state learning times can be significantly reduced and the strategy structure simplified.
-On the other hand, the expected value can be far from optimum if outcomes do not depend on the observed state.
+On the other hand, the resulting strategy is not guaranteed to converge to a optimal solution under partial observability.
 There are two types of observable state expressions: *discrete* and *continuous*.
 The *discrete* are specified in the first bracket and the *continuous* in the second: `{discrete expressions} -> {continuous expressions}`.
 By default the entire state is considered during learning.